RitreshGirdhar/Microservices-SpringCloud/README.md

 	# Registered with Eureka
 	# pointing to cloud for fetching configuration
 	# Zipkin enable for tracing, in log you can check track id & span id

+# Trace & Monitoring
+	# In each microservice sleuth is enable which help in tracing the request
+	# and Zipkin Server is running on one instance and all microservice & gateway pointing to zipkin base url.